sarthakdewanda/ai-phishing-email-detector/README.md

 ## Notes & Limitations

-- This is a demonstration/portfolio project using **sample or test emails only** — do not paste real personal or customer emails into it.
+- This is a demonstration/portfolio project using **sample or test emails only**.
+Do not paste real personal or customer emails into it.
 - Header analysis reads existing authentication verdicts; it does not perform live DNS lookups or cryptographic re-verification of SPF/DKIM.
 - The sender-vs-link domain check uses a simplified "last two labels" approximation of the registered domain (e.g. `mail.paypal.com` → `paypal.com`).
 This is easy to explain and works well for common cases, but isn't a full public-suffix-list implementation, so it can be imprecise for domains like `example.co.uk`.
 - The keyword list is intentionally small and heuristic-based — a real production system would use more robust NLP/ML techniques.
 This project favors transparency and simplicity over completeness.